Anti-Romani sentiment: 18th century

 In 1710, Joseph I, Holy Roman Emperor, issued an edict against the Romani, ordering "that all adult males were to be hanged without trial, whereas women and young males were to be flogged and banished forever."
 In addition, in the kingdom of Bohemia, Romani men were to have their right ears cut off; in the March of Moravia, the left ear was to be cut off.
 In other parts of Austria, they would be branded on the back with a branding iron, representing the gallows.
 These mutilations enabled authorities to identify the individuals as Romani on their second arrest.
 The edict encouraged local officials to hunt down Romani in their areas by levying a fine of 100 Reichsthaler on those who failed to do so.
-Anyone who helped Romani was to be punished by doing forced labor for half a year.
+Anyone who helped a Romani was to be punished by doing forced labor for half a year.
 The result was mass killings of Romani across the Holy Roman Empire.
 In 1721, Charles VI amended the decree to include the execution of adult female Romani, while children were "to be put in hospitals for education".

 The Great Gypsy Round-up was a raid authorized and organized by King Ferdinand VI of Spain in 1749, that led to the arrest of most Romani people in Spain.
 Although a majority were released after a few months, many others spent several years imprisoned and subject to forced labor.

 In 1774, Maria Theresa of Austria issued an edict forbidding marriages between Romani.
 When a Romani woman married a non-Romani, she had to produce proof of "industrious household service and familiarity with Catholic tenets", a male Romani "had to prove his ability to support a wife and children", and "Gypsy children over the age of five were to be taken away and brought up in non-Romani families."

 In 2007, the Romanian government established a panel to study the 18th- and 19th-century period of Romani slavery by princes, local landowners, and monasteries.
 This officially legalized practice was first documented in the 15th century.
 Slavery of Romani was outlawed in the Romanian Principalities of Moldavia and Wallachia in around 1856.

 Romani men were seen as a threat to womanhood in the Balkans.
-Although Romani female slaves were raped by white men during slavery in Romania, Romani male slaves were castrated or burnt alive if they had sex with a white woman.
+Although white men raped enslaved Romani women during slavery in Romania, enslaved Romani men were castrated or burnt alive if they had sex with a white woman.
 Romani women were a subordination at the hands of white supremacy.

 Vlad the Impaler tortured Romani people for entertainment.